spress/spress.yosymfony.com/docs/2.0/developers/io-api/index.md

 * **isVerbose**: Is this output verbose? `$io->isVerbose()`.
 * **isDebug**: Is the output in debug verbosity?: `$io->isDebug()`.

-If you are using a *callback* function for validating a answer the validator receives the data to validate.
+If you are using a *callback* function for validating an answer the validator receives the data to validate.
 It must return the validated data when the data is valid and throw an exception otherwise.

-More information abaut IO API: [Spress IO interface at Github](https://github.com/yosymfony/Spress/blob/master/src/Yosymfony/Spress/IO/IOInterface.php).